 Undertaking sustainable procurement will require agencies to integrate sustainability principles, planning and implementation into their procurement practice.

-A section on sustainable procurement within the the NSW Procurement Policy Framework (July 2015) gives agencies overarching guidance when applying sustainable procurement strategies.
+A section on sustainable procurement within the the NSW Procurement Policy Framework (July 2015) (PDF,695KB) gives agencies overarching guidance when applying sustainable procurement strategies.

 Sustainable procurement memorandums, circulars and guidelines